There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 TransUnion – Score out of 710.
 Generally considered poor below around 566.

-Because different lenders pull from different agencies, a bad credit score on one report might look different on another.
-What matters is how your score compares to each individual lender’s risk threshold.
+Because different finance partners pull from different agencies, a bad credit score on one report might look different on another.
+What matters is how your score compares to each individual finance partner’s risk threshold.

 The key point: a bad credit score means you’re seen as statistically higher risk, but it doesn’t automatically disqualify you.